Jeevan-HM/Yolo-Image-Segmentation/README.md

     )
 ```

-## 📝 Notes
+🔔 **Notes:**
+1. The 'boxes' parameter in the model method is deprecated and will be removed in future versions of ultralytics.
+The 'show_boxes' parameter should be used instead.

-The results of the object detection are saved in the output directory without bounding boxes or labels.
-The filename of each input image is used as the name for the corresponding result.
+2. The results of the object detection are saved in the output folder with the same name as the input image file.

-So, what are you waiting for?
-Let's get segmenting! 🎉
+3. Ensure that you are using python version 3.11.
+4. You can check your python version using the command

+    ```bash
+    python3 --version
+    ```

+That's all folks!
+We hope you find this repository useful and exciting.
+Happy coding! 🎉👩‍💻👨‍💻🎉